What is child development?

 - Developing independence and decision making

-- Rapid development in literacy, numeracy and using conversation as an important source of information guidance and reassurance
+- Rapid development in literacy, numeracy and conversation

-- Sense of identity, social customers and rules
+- Sense of identity, social customs and rules

 What affects a child’s development?

-Developmental delays are caused by mutifactors which include poor birth outcomes,inadequate stimulation, malnutrition,chronic ill health and other organic problems, psychological and familial situations or any environmental factors.
+Developmental delays are caused by multifactorial reasons such as poor birth outcomes, inadequate stimulation, malnutrition, chronic ill health, organic problems, or environmental and psychological factors.

-Thus, this further emphasizes the important of early identification and to commence timely intervention with family involvement and providing stimulating environment
+This highlights the importance of early identification and timely intervention with family involvement in a stimulating environment.

 Fine and gross motor skill delay:

-Fine motor skills are small movements made by children, such as holding a toy or drawing with a crayon.
-Children's gross motor skills are defined as large movements such as jumping or climbing stairs.
+Fine motor skills are small movements like holding a toy or drawing.
+Gross motor skills involve large movements like walking or climbing.

 Speech and language delay

-What are the types of disorders that can affect a child’s developmental?
+What are the types of disorders that can affect a child’s development?

 - ADHD